THE LINUX FOUNDATION PROJECTS

 Submit a Community Proposal

-The Jupyter Foundation invites Jupyter community members to submit funding proposals for initiatives that will strengthen and improve the Jupyter ecosystem.
+The Jupyter Foundation invites Jupyter community members to submit funding proposals by Wednesday, September 9, 2026 for initiatives that will strengthen and improve the Jupyter ecosystem.
 We intend to fund proposals aligning with the Jupyter Foundation priorities:

 • Grow contributor capacity.